goharbor/website/docs/working-with-projects/project-configuration/create-robot-accounts.md

 ![View a project robot account permissions](../../../img/permissions-link.png)

 * The created time shows when the robot account was created.
-* The expires at time of the project account which is calculated based on the created time and the expiration time set when creating the project robot account.
+* The time until the project robot account expires.
+This is calculated based on the created time and the expiration time set when creating the project robot account.
 * The description of the project robot account.

 You are only able to see project robot accounts from this page.
 Harbor administrators can also see system robot account information on the [System Robot Account](../../administration/robot-accounts/) page.